hipe/tmx/brazen/doc/issues/083-interpretations-to-and-expressions-of-an-ACS.md

 specification for interpreters here.

-it's worth comparing a [#089] "mutation session" to an interpreter - it "feels like" the mutation session is acting as an interpretor for tenet 3 from there (thru which all compound components are presumably built in a normal world). (however, internally it is the particular component class itself that actually constructs a mutable component, before passing it off
+it's worth comparing a [#089] "mutation session" to an interpreter - it "feels like" the mutation session is acting as an interpreter for tenet 3 from there (thru which all compound components are presumably built in a normal world). (however, internally it is the particular component class itself that actually constructs a mutable component, before passing it off